setilab/greenroom/README.md

 Welcome to the Greenroom Control System!

-This package, and the code within, are part of a real-life proof-of-concept solution for controlling greenhouse fans and heaters.
-The solution is supported by two discrete services.
-The first is an API that acts as a master control unit, and one or more temperature controllers.
+This package, and the code within, are part of a real-life proof-of-concept solution for controlling greenroom or greenhouse fans and heaters.
+The solution is supported by two discrete services, one of which is a REST API that acts as a master control unit.
+The other service is made up of one or more temperature controllers.

 Each controller consists of a Raspberry Pi B with a Robogaia Temperature Control Plane pi-HAT attached.
 Every controller runs a TCP socket server to listen for remote commands.
 These remote commands can come from either the API, or the CLI client utility, and are used to alter the runtime or even persistent settings and configs for the controllers.

+The CLI client is designed to run locally on a controller.
+The REST API can be hosted in several ways.
+Old school, just run it on a separate rPI.
+You can also create a container image, and host it as a container on an rPI running Docker.
+OR...host it on a rPI Kubernetes Cluster!

 To get started...